microsoft/qio-samples/samples/secret-santa/README.md

 urlFragment: azure-quantum.secret-santa
 ---

-# Solving the secret santa scenario with the Azure Quantum optimization service
+# Solving the Secret Santa scenario with the Azure Quantum optimization service

 ## Introduction